-Air conditioners are often placed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can cause breakdowns and even premature failure.
-Let’s review some of the issues that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are typically installed on concrete pads.
+As time passes, the pad could crack, shift or sink.
+This can result in breakdowns and even premature failure.
+Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor